Gai Jatra Festival of Nepal

 Moreover, the parade was a simple way to keep consensus and begin healing the deep sorrow caused by any form of death of the bereaved families.
 The satire with the complete ‘freedom of speech, where no one is spared, helps speed up the healing process.

-The woman happily agreed and began her search to get seeds from a household where no one had died.
-She went from the house after house only to be told sad tales of death in every home.
-The woman realized the futility of her efforts as the way went on to realize that death is inevitable, and every family experiences it.
+The woman happily agreed and began searching for seeds from a household where no one had died.
+She went from house to house only to be told sad tales of death in every home.
+Finally, the woman realized the futility of her efforts as the way went on to understand that death is inevitable, and every family experiences it.
 Hence her healing process began.